Introduction

 Carbon Assets, Not Offsets

-The carbon currency will be a financial asset, because it will be an investment-grade currency backed by central banks.
-The carbon currency will not function as a carbon offset, and it will not function as legal tender.
-Trading the carbon currency will only result in a transfer of wealth between buyers and sellers.
+The carbon reward (XCR) is a new type of financial asset that will have a price floor backed by central banks.
+The XCR will not function as a carbon offset, and it will not function as legal tender.
+Trading the XCR will only result in a transfer of wealth between buyers and sellers.

 Table 1.
 Climate mitigation technologies that could potentially earn carbon rewards